Framework opens preorders for $1,000 repairable and upgradeable laptop

 “Over the past couple of decades, both PCs and other categories of consumer electronics have just continued to trend towards this path of being sealed up and locked down and fixed into place in a way that when a consumer buys that product, they know that they’re really only going to get a few years of use out of it before some part of it wears out, or goes out of date or breaks,” Patel said.
 “And they’re forced to buy another one and repeat that over and over again.
 It’s a pretty poor experience for consumers.
 But it’s also pretty bad for the environment, and that we’re just generating this enormous quantity of e-waste that continues to grow each year.
 And so Framework was a way to solve this problem in a way that actually makes sense as a business and as a product model.”

 It’s a big challenge to take on the likes of Apple, and Framework has just 14 employees.
 But there are forces on its side.
-The Federal Trade Commission recently sent a report to Congress detailing repair practices in the industry and it wasn’t happy with the status quo.
+The Federal Trade Commission recently sent a report to Congress detailing repair practices in the industry, and it wasn’t happy with the status quo.

 Along with socketed storage, Wi-Fi, and two slots of memory, the entire mainboard can be swapped to boost performance as Framework launches updated versions with new CPU generations.